1. Google Nexus 5 tips and tricks - Access Google Now with nothing but your voice

 If you lost your phone today then how would an honest soul be able to return it to you, should it be found?
 If you have a lockscreen security pattern then said Good Samaritan wouldn't be able to ascertain your details or get in touch -- which is why putting some brief info on the lockscreen is such a good idea.
 Go to Settings > Security > Owner Info.
 Tick "Show owner info on lock screen" and then insert some details -- popping in your Twitter handle is a good idea, as then if anyone picks up your lost phone then they will be able to get in touch without having to know your address or phone number.

-8. Backup your data and settings
+8. Google Nexus 5 tips and tricks - Backup your data and settings

 Buying a phone used to mean tirelessly porting over your settings and content from your old blower to your new one, but since the arrival of smart phones, this laborious process has mercifully become a thing of the past.